Everything you need to know about CMMC 1.0 and the evolution to CMMC 2.0.

 DIB companies ensure their level of maturity depending on which level of CMMC certifications are achieved.

 What is CMMC 2.0?

-CMMC 2.0 is the next iteration of the Department of Defense's CMMC cybersecurity model.
+CMMC 2.0 is the next iteration of the Department of Defense's CMMC cybersecurity model set to be released in May 2023.
 It streamlines requirements to three levels of cybersecurity instead of five levels – Foundational, Advanced and Expert – and aligns the requirements at each level with well-known and widely accepted NIST cybersecurity standards.

 Why was CMMC created?
 What is the purpose of obtaining CMMC certification?

 The CMMC framework is designed to provide increased levels of assurance to the DoD that DIB companies are adequately equipped to protect controlled unclassified information (CUI).

 This certification verifies that contractors or C3PAOs have adequate cybersecurity controls and compliance policies in place to meet the DoD’s security standards.